Skip to main content

 Getting scammed wasn't on Phyllis Weisberg’s radar.
 She was a trusting soul who believed most people are good and honest.
 But after accepting “help” from thieves posing as tech support reps, the unsuspecting 90-year-old was defrauded of $20,000.

 Phyllis is not alone in her plight—far from it.
-New data from the Federal Trade Commission (FTC) shows consumers reported losing nearly $8.8 billion to fraud in 2022.
-This was an increase of more than 30% from 2021.1
+New data from the Federal Trade Commission (FTC) revealed that consumers lost more than $10 billion to fraud in 2023—the first time losses have ever risen that high.1

-People age 60 and over are especially vulnerable to scams, and the reasons vary.
-Although many older adults are barely making ends meet, scammers may believe they have ample retirement savings sitting in their bank account.
+Why are seniors at higher risk for scams?
+Although many are barely making ends meet, scammers may believe they have ample retirement savings sitting in their bank account.
 Some older adults can be more trusting by nature, and some also have cognitive issues that can make them prone to exploitation.
 Additionally, many live alone, with no one to help manage their money.

-According to Soo-Lynn Getz, Director of Fraud Prevention at Zelle, it's important for older adults to stay diligent in understanding what scams are out there because the scammers who are targeting the older adult population are constantly evolving their social engineering and their phishing techniques to be very convincing.
+According to Soo-Lynn Getz, Director of Fraud Prevention at Zelle®, it's important for older adults to stay diligent in understanding what scams are out there.

 "When older adults are intentionally seeking and sharing knowledge on how current scams are perpetrated, along with what red flags to look for, this builds the ability to reflect on the situation while it is occurring, as well as to pause and reflect."
 Getz said.
 "The power of that pause could support an older adult in stopping the emotional response to act without thinking.”

-What are the top payment scams targeting older adults?
+What are the top online scams targeting older adults?

 Imposter scams

 What is an imposter scam?
-It refers to any type of scam where a fraudster attempts to trick you into providing your personal information or sending money.
-In 2022, imposter scams were associated with the second highest reported loss amount: $2.6 billion.1
+It refers to any type of scam where a fraudster attempts to trick you by pretending to be someone else—like a government agent, bank representative, or trusted business.
+They may even pretend to be someone you know personally.
+In 2023, imposter scams were associated with the second highest reported consumer loss amount: $2.7 billion.1

-Imposter scams lean on two main methods of luring victims:
+Imposter scams lean on two main methods of trickery:

 • Authority: With this technique, scammers take advantage of the fact that people are not likely to question authority figures, and/or they fear the “scary” consequences threatened by the scammer.
 For example, scammers may pretend to be:

-• The IRS or Social Security Administration telling you that you owe taxes and/or fees and threatening criminal charges.
+• The IRS, Social Security Administration, or other government organization telling you that you owe taxes and/or fees and threatening criminal charges

 • Familiarity: This type of imposter scam is particularly devious.
 Bad actors pretend to be a loved one and try to persuade you to give them sensitive personal information or send them money through a digital payment platform, by wire, or via check.
 The scammer may, for instance: